 Oh, and keep the sun out of your eyes, too

 Once you’ve locked down a great pair of running shoes and some comfortable socks to go with them, it’s time to accessorize.
 Where you start your accessory adventure is up to you, but we’re big fans of running hats here at Believe in the Run.
 For starters, they take care of our worst hair days.
 More importantly, running hats keep the sun out of your eyes, and they can keep sunburn at bay if you’re not as full of the follicles.

+There are plenty of good running hats for summer and winter, though our list primarily covers the warmer days.
 As always, all of our picks come from our own running experiences.
 We’ve run in just about all of these picks, even if we haven’t given them the full review treatment.
 Don’t worry, we’ve also stuck to hats that you can actually buy.
 Otherwise, we’d have suggested the winged cap of Hermes.

 Anyway, let’s get into the picks.

 We’re dads, and judging from our website analytics, there’s a good chance you’re a dad.
 With the help of the Ciele CRW Cap, we can create a dadcore movement that will be unstoppable.
 An understated design combines with Ciele’s COOLmatic | PLUS mesh to offer a soft and subtle take on the dad hat.
 It’s been our go-to running and casual hat over the last couple of months.